Applying AutoCrop to Core Tray Images

-AutoCrop can be applied to diamond drilling core tray images.
-These can be:
+AutoCrop can be applied to diamond drilling core tray images that have not already been cropped.
+AutoCrop can be applied:

-AutoCrop identifies the core tray boundary and row boundaries in images.
+In all cases, AutoCrop identifies the core tray boundary and row boundaries in the images.

 • For the core tray boundary, AutoCrop generates a closed boundary feature (A).